MINALOTFY10/Country-Quiz-App/README.md

 **Important:** If you're using the code for a module that requires API keys or a backend (e.g. the module about sending Http requests), you'll have to use **your backend URLs** or API keys.
 Mine won't work (I disabled my projects).
 # 1. Start the development server:
 $ npm install

+## Live Website
+You can access the live version of this app at [Live Website](https://country-quiz-euf3.vercel.app/).

 #2.
 Open your web browser and go to http://localhost:3000 to use the application.
 ```